 It will demonstrate the achievements of the international project Walk Again, which uses modern technology to deal with paralysis.
 The exoskeleton is controlled by electrical signals of the brain, read by electrodes that are placed on the surface of the head or directly in the brain.

-Child born from three parents
+5. A child born from three parents

-If the British Parliament will allow this new form of vitro fertilization, then the next year the first child born from three parents can come to the world.
+If the British Parliament will allow this new form of Vitro fertilization, then the next year the first child born from three parents can come to the world.
 This will allow thousands of women with mitochondrial disease to avoid transmitting it to their children.

-Mitochondria have their own DNA, which is passed through the maternal line, and is different from the chromosomes in the cell nucleus.
-There is a way to avoid transmission of mitochondrial abnormalities: it is necessary to take a donor egg with normal mitochondrial DNA and the cell nucleus from an egg of expectant mother.
+Mitochondria have their own DNA, which is passed through the maternal line and is different from the chromosomes in the cell nucleus.
+There is a way to avoid transmission of mitochondrial abnormalities: it is necessary to take a donor egg with normal mitochondrial DNA and the cell nucleus from an egg of an expectant mother.

-Disintegration of the Internet and computers on the head
+6. The disintegration of the Internet and computers on the head

 Experts estimate that over the next two years, U.S. Internet giants and technology companies can lose up to 35 billion dollars.
 However, there are positives: people will become more careful about their activity on the web.

-Perhaps a year later all of us will wear computers on our heads: in 2014 the widely advertised Google Glass will go on sale.
+Perhaps a year later all of us will wear computers on our heads: in 2014, the widely advertised Google Glass will go on sale.

 During the test of the first modification of the “smart” glasses, a number of revolutionary practical applications were found: surgeons broadcasted the operation to medical students, and patients with diabetes were able to literally see what they eat.

-Critics of the device say that it will put an end to private life and will destroy communication, but in any case the appearance of this device will change the way we see the world.
+Critics of the device say that it will put an end to private life and will destroy communication, but in any case, the appearance of this device will change the way we see the world.

-The company Hyundai produces a SUV Tuscon Fuel Cell, which uses hydrogen to produce energy.
+The company Hyundai produces an SUV Tuscon Fuel Cell, which uses hydrogen to produce energy.
 Its fuel cell combines hydrogen and oxygen from the tank, obtained from the air, whereby an electrochemical reaction occurs, generating a current for the motor.

 Be prepared for anything: that’s the main idea of the report of the Intergovernmental Panel on Climate Change (IPCC), which will be published in March next year.

-To date, it is known that the south of Europe, the Middle East, south- eastern states of the U.S. and South Australia expect drought.
+To date, it is known that the south of Europe, the Middle East, southeastern states of the U.S., and South Australia expect drought.
 In northern latitudes – in Scandinavia and Canada – there will be more rain and snowfall.

-Copyright © 2016 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.